GeoAtzen/AtzenGIS/README.md

 supports two modes of operation:

 <br>1) the user submits a trained model and selects an area of interest: the system
-performs the classification in the area of interest and computes the AOA
+performs the classification in the area of interest and computes the AOA.
 <br>
 <br>2) the user submits a (trained or untrained) model and training data and selects
-an area of interest: the system performs the training, the classification in the area of interest and computes the AOA
+an area of interest: the system performs the training, the classification in the area of interest and computes the AOA.
 <br>
 <h2> Getting Started</h2>
 We used Docker to ensure an easy deployment.